 A spy may have alerted the British

 Both Ezra Lee and David Bushnell went on to serve in other battles and campaigns.
 Sergeant Lee served in several pitched battles: Trenton, Brandywine, and Monmouth.
-Bushnell headed several other "mining" operations along the Delaware River and served at Yorktown.
+Bushnell led several other "mining" operations along the Delaware River and served at Yorktown.
 His torpedoes wreaked havoc near Philadelphia.

 What Gives?

-Most of the account of the attack comes from Ezra Lee's report.
-Of the events of the night of September 7th, 1776, the British logs are strangely mute.
-They record no attack by the rebels nor any explosions in the vicinity of the Eagle.
-So what gives?
-Did this actually happen?
-It seems implausible that Lee (along with Bushnell) would concoct a tale of failure...or would he?
 Another attack was tried a month later with similarly disappointing results.
-It is axiomatic that proponents of a program zealously pursue them, sometimes fudging figures or achievements to maintain continued support.
+It is axiomatic that proponents of a program zealously pursue it, sometimes fudging figures or achievements to maintain support.
 Or did the British keep the attack secret to protect their spy?
 Would they forgo the obvious propaganda value of exposing a foiled attack?
 Were they hesitant because they were unsure that future attacks might succeed?
-Then there is the matter of historiography - some British naval historians assert the Turtle could not have maintained itself and navigated as the Americans claimed.
+Then there is the matter of historiography: some British naval historians assert that the Turtle could not have sustained itself and navigated as the Americans claimed.
 So they believe it was a hoax.
 If so, this would not be the last hoax operation in America's military history.
 Maybe the hoax was on them.

-Another rendition of the Boat |
+| Another rendition of the Boat |

 No comments: